Nobody listening? A proxy for music in Cuban art

 Alexandre Arrechea, for his part, went from Essays to the Stage (2015) in an expected but no less intimate movement.
 Indeed, the video-performance composed of original music and interpretation by the violinist Luis Alberto Mariño along with three life-scale watercolors of three violinists in different poses and a mini-stage carved in wood where Mariño was filmed performing his piece, were the elements that Arrechea took advantage of to investigate the topic of creation as an imaginary, a universe of representation and action, “supposed order between reality and fiction”.
 Thus, opening the space of a creator to others involves considerations that concern the identity of the artist and his art.
 Precisely, during the Havana Biennial (2019), as part of the collective show Obsessions and accumulations.
 The artist's cabinet (Estudio Figueroa-Vives / Norwegian Embassy), Arrechea presented The Face of the Nation, a performance by musicians from the band San Cristóbal de Regla and the singer-songwriter Pável Urquiza, along with a video projection where almost abstract and stylized African masks Various drawings brought together the traditional (music and image) and design, as versions of the national face, with the syncopation in the background at times frenetic and at others, calm.

 This type of stage-play, platform-play for collaboration with other creators or projects, is also part of the creative strategy of the Balada Tropical collective (Jorge Pablo Lima, Víctor Piverno, Nelson Barrera, Amanda Alonso, Leonardo Luis Roque and Ricardo Martínez ).
 His presentations, rather interventions, escape any finished form or formula, where the management of the scheduled and the random is balanced as the action is (de) generating, being at the same time construction and destruction: a pendulum movement in which it goes and comes back, without being the same.
 During the 7th Salon of Contemporary Cuban Art (2017), Basado en hechos reales.
 Balada Tropical visita la tierra was a unique out-of-body experience, in which we sonically went from a classical choir to noise and improvisation of various instruments, while the voices and the cooking of a “Cuban” feast became cathartic and disruptive descent that took about an hour to finally “touch” land.
-Shortly after, in
+Shortly after, in <iCañas y Palmas (Galería Continua, 2018) the idea of creating a “poetic atmosphere” where the thought, edited, text of the art critic (taken from the anthological volume Continua Folia) was the forced foot, questioned, in the way that repentismo and composition in tenths are traditionally enunciated, pointed to the frictions between written and declaimed speech, transformed by improvisation (controversy, seguidillas) and sagacity of the repentistas belonging to the Casa de la Décima de Pinar del Río Celestino García.
+Then, his project Speakeasy during the Biennial in 2019, continued to move through spaces of cooperation, creating strategic alliances with cultural and extra-artistic agents, serving as a bridge between the emerging and the instituted.

 As a platform for horizontal exchange in its base or more permanent presentation space (Galería La Moderna) or other more ephemeral ones such as in Estudio 50 or FITCuba, Speakeasy refers to underground bars during Prohibition in The United States as spaces for emergent socialization, a trope of the permissible and the forbidden, now conceived as a kind of transportable assemblages that can be adapted to a gallery, a warehouse or another place.
 The correlation between live music (by various invited artists such as Cucú Diamantes or Toques del Río) and “recorded” alternated with ease in the Modern Gallery, while it was possible to taste a cocktail named after the group, leaning at the bar or sitting at a table, placidly ready now to exchange: speaking easy.